 A strong and effective disinfectant need not be chemical-laden.
 When buying disinfectants, make sure to look for baby-safe ones that are natural and plant-based.
 These get rid of germs without harming your baby.
 It can be tough to mop all the rooms in your house with a disinfectant twice a day, but you can do it for the room your baby sleeps in, just to make sure it stays clean.
 A tip; add some mosquito repellent into the bucket before you mop the room, to keep mosquitoes away.
 The Babyhug Mosquito Repellent Spray makes this process super-convenient as you can easily mix the product into the water.
 This will kill any mosquitoes around the house, especially in the evening.

-A mask and sanitiser is a must during this time, as germs are more likely to spread in the rainy season.
-Many brand have masks that are best suited for a baby’s small face and allow for breathability as well.
-Most sanitisers have a high alcohol content which is dangerous for babies.
-Instead, opt for a baby-safe sanitiser that your little one can remain safely protected with.
-You can switch to baby sanitisers for the entire family as well, if they are constantly around your little one.
+A mask and sanitizer are a must during this time, as germs are more likely to spread in the rainy season.
+Many brands have masks that are best suited for a baby’s small face and allow for breathability as well.
+Most sanitizers have a high alcohol content which is dangerous for babies.
+Instead, opt for a baby-safe sanitizer that your little one can remain safely protected with.
+You can switch to baby sanitizers for the entire family as well, if they are constantly around your little one.
 These are effective and keep babies protected during these harsh times.